samjulien/blog/_posts/2018-07-15-introduction-to-redis.markdown

 4) "Carmen"
 ```

-It's the same list we had before but with `"Daniel"` as the first element, which is exactly what was expected.
+It's the same List we had before but with `"Daniel"` as the first element, which is exactly what was expected.

 ### Multiple Element Insertions